 Here, $x^{(t_i)}_t$ denotes the upsampled distribution obtained from the generator outputs via the upsampling transformation, which remains differentiable with respect to the model parameters $\theta$.

 The generator score $s_{\theta}$ is intractable.
 Following DMD~\cite{Yin2024DMD} and TDM~\cite{Luo2025TDM} score approximation, we introduce a fake diffusion model $s_{\phi}$ to estimate it, termed the fake score, while $s_{\varphi}$ is treated as the true score.
-With the introduced fake diffusion model $s_{\phi}$, yields the final gradient update formulation for RMD as:
+With the introduced fake diffusion model $s_{\phi}$, the final gradient update formulation for RMD is:

 Here, $\mathrm{sg}(\cdot)$ denotes the stop-gradient operator, which can be interpreted as the upsampled generator distribution after being refined by one step of gradient descent, while blocking gradient back-propagation.
 A concise overview of the cross-resolution matching distillation training procedure is shown in Fig.~\ref{fig:method_framework_2}.